vfarcic/cncf-demo/manuscript/policies/carvel.md

 # If Gatekeeper
 export POLICY_KIND=deploymentreplicas

+# If Gatekeeper or Kyverno
 kubectl describe $POLICY_KIND deploymentproduction

+# If Kubewarden
+kubectl --namespace production \
+    describe $POLICY_KIND deploymentproduction

-# Gatekeeper does not show violations, but it does enforce them.
+# Gatekeeper and KubeWarden do not show violations, but they do enforce them.

 yq --inplace ".replicas = 3" ytt/values-prod.yaml